-The Cathedral Close and Choristers’ Green from the north corner.
+An aerial view of Cathedral Close and Choristers’ Green from the west looking over the Avon River.

 Salisbury’s Cathedral Close is as old as the cathedral itself, being laid out in 1220 and used as a building site for the early part of its life and into the 14th century when the spire was added.
 It has always been somewhat separate to the rest of the city, with the construction of a wall on the north and east sides in 1327 – 1342, which is still there, with the River Avon acting as a natural boundary on the west.
 While the cathedral was still being built, the land around it was divided into plots and given to the canons to build their ‘fair houses of stone’.